Learn more about Cabarrus County Schools by visiting the district website.

 Two blended-learning teachers explain how they extend their reach to more students by teaching two groups during the same class period.
 Learn more in the accompanying vignettes.

-Scott Nolt, a blended-learning history teacher at Jay M. Robinson High School in Cabarrus County, explains how blended learning enables him to personalize instruction for students at all levels.
+Scott Nolt, a blended-learning history teacher, explains how blended learning enables him to personalize instruction for students at all levels.